-In order to comprehensively address age-friendly housing objectives, the City would need to implement additional strategies to address senior housing needs for households for which home-sharing is not a feasible option due to the size of their home, lifestyle, specific housing needs, or other factors.
-In addition, it is not clear that City involvement is necessary given that existing organizations in the area already have programs in place to facilitate home-sharing arrangements.
+Arguments in Favor Arguments Against Home sharing can help seniors age In order to comprehensively address age-friendly in place by providing senior housing objectives, the City would need to implement households with rental income additional strategies to address senior housing needs and/or assistance with home for households for which home-sharing is not a maintenance.
+This strategy also feasible option due to the size of their home, lifestyle, uses existing housing resources to specific housing needs, or other factors.
+In addition, address unmet housing needs, it is not clear that City involvement is necessary given making it relatively quick and cost- that existing organizations in the area already have effective to use home sharing to programs in place to facilitate home-sharing house renters in need of a room. arrangements.